Fairer Finance Clear & Simple Mark

 The Fairer Finance Clear & Simple Mark recognises documents and websites that are written in simple language and are clearly designed.

 - Clarity of language

-- This includes analysis of Reading Grade, conversational tone, use of jargon, and use of examples.
+This includes analysis of reading grade, jargon and use of examples.

 - Clarity of design

-- This includes analysis of white space, hierarchy of information, navigability, font size, and colour.
+This includes analysis of number of words on the page, font size, line spacing and colour contrast.

 - Clarity of content

 This includes analysis of the document structure and headings, ensuring key customer lines of enquiry are answered.